Sandy beaches, beautiful architecture, lively atmosphere and delicious food are some of the best things that Malaga has to offer.

 Gibraltar’s most famous attraction is The Rock and Upper Nature Reserve where you can enjoy incredible views of Africa, Spain and, of course, Gibraltar; explore St Michael’s Cave and watch the monkeys relax and eat.

-Two hours from Malaga, Tarifa is a well-known and cool beach town that attracts plenty of sea adventurers as its beach condition is perfect for surfing.
+Tarifa is a well-known and cool beach town that attracts plenty of sea adventurers as its beach condition is perfect for surfing.
 Strong winds are common in the area, so of course, expect plenty of surfers and hipster cafes.

 The journey takes about two hours, and I can guarantee you won’t regret spending a full day there.

 Apart from surfing on its sandy beaches, the town has a chilled atmosphere that makes you fall in love with the place.
-Walkthrough the old town to see beautiful narrow streets with white buildings, bright blue doors and window frames.
+Walk through the old town to see beautiful narrow streets with white buildings, bright blue doors and window frames.
 The perfect place to take some pictures.

 But that’s not all, there are other popular activities like mountain biking and horse riding.